2025ab05263/2025ab05263_ML_Assignment_2/README.md

 - Categorical features were encoded using Label Encoding
 - Numerical features were scaled using StandardScaler
 - Dataset split into 80% training and 20% testing using stratified sampling
+- Class imbalance handled using balanced class weights for applicable models

 ---